darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-get-free-cring.md

 - Join Darwinia Faucet Channel: [Click Here](https://t.me/DarwiniaFaucet)

-- Reply `/faucet + Account containing CRAB`
+- Reply `/faucet + Account`
   - Example: /faucet 5CRABWXr1AqSSqJwv9tzh8gk4mEnrRYV9VWq7VnHh1KxvTBD
   - Attention: There is a space between /faucet and account.
+Account must containing [CRAB].

 - If your account meets the requirements for issuance, 1000 cRing will be automatically distributed to your account, you can view the transfer record through the browser [crab.subscan.io](https://crab.subscan.io/) via the link below.

 ![faucet-4](assets/faucet-4.png)

 ## Faucet distribution rules